Susannah's Still Alive

-"Susannah's Still Alive" is a song by Dave Davies, released for his second solo single.
+"Susannah's Still Alive" ("Suzanah's Still Alive" on the original UK release) is a song by Dave Davies, released for his second solo single.
 The recording featured all of the Kinks' members as his backing band.
-It was a hit (peaking at #20 in the UK) but it did not live up to the expectations of Davies' last single "Death of a Clown", which was a Top 5 hit.
-It failed to chart in the US, but was a significant success in Europe, reaching #10 in the Netherlands, #27 in Germany, #18 in Belgium and #18 in Sweden.
+It was a hit (peaking at No. 20 in the UK) but it did not live up to the expectations of Davies' last single "Death of a Clown", which was a Top 5 hit.
+It failed to chart in the US, but was a significant success in Europe, reaching No. 10 in the Netherlands, No. 27 in Germany, No. 18 in Belgium and No. 18 in Sweden.
 Although it was never featured on an LP, its B-side "Funny Face" was included on the Kinks' 1967 album Something Else by the Kinks.

-Although all original UK singles used the spelling Suzanah, in many other countries and on later compilation albums Suzannah or Susannah was used.
+Although all original UK singles used the spelling 'Suzanah', in many other countries and on later compilation albums Suzannah or Susannah was used.

 Personnel

 According to band researcher Doug Hinman: